courtney-aiello/aws-basic-lambda/README.md

 Originally, the file was a .json file, so I used pandas to convert that to .csv to streamline the Lambda process.

-Lambda function listens for PUT or GET object and executes and places updated object in secondary folder within the bucket.
+Lambda function listens for PUT or GET events and executes and places updated object in secondary folder within the bucket.

 ## Requirements
 - AWS CLI